joshleitzel/kronos/README.md

-# Chronos.js — a JavaScript date & time library you won’t hate
+# Chronos.js
+## Painless dates and times in JavaScript
 [![Build Status](https://travis-ci.org/joshleitzel/chronos.png?branch=master)](https://travis-ci.org/joshleitzel/chronos)

-## What is Chronos?
+### What is Chronos?

 Chronos is a small library that aims to take the mystery out of working with dates and times in JavaScript.

-In essence, Chronos is a wrapper of the JavaScript [`Date`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date/) class, [`setTimeout`](https://developer.mozilla.org/en/DOM/window.setTimeout), [`setInterval`](https://developer.mozilla.org/en/DOM/window.setInterval), and other date/time functions.

 ## Stability

-Chronos is *not yet stable*!
-It is definitely alpha-quality right now and things will change rapidly as I develop this over the next few weeks and months.
-If you’re interested in helping, please open issues, send pull requests, and send feature requests.
+Chronos is alpha-quality software right now and is being aggressively developed.
+You’re encouraged to play with it and hack on it all you like and contribute to the project, but it’s not yet production-ready.

+## Environments

+Chronos can be run in Node or in a web browser as an AMD module.

 ## Features
 ### Initialization & the `Chronos` Object